Aviation Safety Chart Monitors Safety Goals and Objectives

 The aviation safety chart “# Reported Issues” is a great measure of how active an aviation SMS safety reporting culture is for the current month or year.
 With a dashboard chart similar to the one above, aviation safety management teams can quickly see the total number of reported issues within a selected month or another time period.

 The chart from this article comes from an aviation SMS database's dashboard.
 This chart is one of approximately 45 other dashboard charts that can be configured in SMS Pro.
 The purpose of the article is not to showcase this particular chart or SMS Pro, but to explain how it works.
 If you have another SMS database, you can build a similar chart.
 If you are an SMS Pro user, this article explains the purpose of this dashboard chart.

 If done properly, a chart designed like the one above can evaluate the current period with another similarly sized period.
 If you are building a similar chart, you may wish to include other time periods instead of simply the month or year, as displayed in this safety chart.

 Other time periods can be used to display the sum of reported safety issues, such as:

 - This month;

 - How to Choose the Best Aviation Safety Database Software

 - Pros and Cons of In-House SMS Database and Off-the-Shelf-Solutions (COTS)

 Purpose of Current Reported Safety Issues Report

-As one can easily anticipate, these reported safety issues originate from aviation service providers' safety reporting system.
-Such information gives aviation safety management teams the ability to set benchmarks for how many reported issues to expect and set safety goals for within a given time period.
+As one can easily anticipate, these reported safety issues originate from aviation service providers' safety reporting systems.
+Such information gives aviation safety management teams the ability to set benchmarks for how many reported issues to expect and set safety goals within a given time period.